osrf/gazebo_tutorials/drcsim_animate_joints/tutorial.md

 1. To prevent the robot from bouncing off the ground and flying into space (there's no gravity), remove the ground by clicking on `World->Models`, then right-clicking on `ground_plane` and clicking Delete.

-1. With gravity off and ground plane deleted, reset the world by clicking `Edit->Reset` World.
+1. With gravity off and ground plane deleted, reset the world by clicking `Edit->Reset World`.
 The robot should now be in its default pose, "standing" at the origin with arms outstretched.

 1. In a separate terminal: